bartek-krk/eeprom-programmer/README.md

 ### Further changes

 I am planning to add some new features to the app in due course, which may include *.bin files handling for improved compatibility with industrial programmers.
-Note, that this is purely hobbistic development and is intended to bo used in such projects only.
+Note, that this is purely hobbistic development and is intended to be used in such projects only.

 ### Author